Fire and rescue services

 More information:

 Botswana's rate of HIV/AIDS infection is very high.
-Take precautions before you do anything that puts you at risk of infection.
+Take precautions if you engage in activities that expose you to a risk of infection.

 To protect yourself from insect-borne diseases: